Iain Bonomy, Lord Bonomy

 Iain Bonomy, Lord Bonomy, PC (born 15 January 1946) is a former Senator of the College of Justice, a judge of the Supreme Courts of Scotland, sitting in the High Court of Justiciary and the Inner House of the Court of Session from 2010 to 2012.
 From 2004 to 2009, he was a Judge of the International Criminal Tribunal for the former Yugoslavia.

 Early life

 Born on 15 January 1946 in Motherwell, Bonomy attended Dalziel High School and the School of Law of the University of Glasgow, graduating LL.B. in 1968.
 In 2006, he was awarded an honorary LL.D. by the university.

-He undertook his apprenticeship as a solicitor at East Kilbride Town Council between 1968 – 1970, before moving into practice with Ballantyne and Copland in Motherwell, rising to become a partner.
+He undertook his apprenticeship as a solicitor at East Kilbride Town Council between 1968 and 1970, before moving into practice with Ballantyne and Copland in Motherwell, rising to become a partner.
 In 1983, he left to begin devilling, and in 1984 was admitted to the Faculty of Advocates, gaining Queen's Counsel status in 1993.
 From 1990 to 1996, he served as an Advocate Depute, and in 1996 served as senior counsel to the Dunblane Inquiry.